randomnerd/meteor-electron/README.md

 ##This has not been tested on Mac, so at this time it should not work.

 I have only tested this on Linux(Ubuntu 15.04) & Windows 8.1

+This package does not get compiled when you build your meteor application for production, so do not have to worry about removing the package beforehand.

+You can optionally not run Electron when you start up your meteor project, to do so just set "runOnStartup" to false in your package.json

+    {
+    	"runOnStartup": false
+	  }